Collaborative-Immersive-Visual-Toolkit/Speech-Gaze-Head-Datatset/README.md

 LeftEyeVecX,Y,Z : forward direction of the players left eye <br />
 RightEyeVecX,Y,Z : forward direction of the players right eye <br /> GazeX,Y,Z : word position of the intersection between the eyes forward vector (left and right) and the data 	<br />
-GazeU,V : texture positon of the intersection between the eyes forward vector (left and right) and the data  (this makes it easier to underst on which element the user is whatchig) 	<br />
+GazeU,V : normalized texture positon of the intersection between the eyes forward vector (left and right) and the data  (this makes it easier to underst on which element the user is whatchig) 	<br />
 ControllerRPosX,Y,Z : word position of the Right controller <br /> ControllerREAngX,Y,Z : euler angles of the Right controller  <br /> ControllerLPosX,Y,Z : word position of the Left controller <br /> ControllerLEAngX,Y,Z : euler angles of the Left controller <br /> PointerLeftX,Y,Z : word position of the intersection between the Left controller direction (use euler angles to calculate) and the data <br />
 PointerRightX,Y,Z : word position of the intersection between the Right controller direction (use euler angles to calculate) and the data <br />
-PointerLeftU,V : texture positon of the intersection between the Right controller direction and the data (this makes it easier to underst on which element the user is pointing at) 	<br />
+PointerLeftU,V : normalized texture positon of the intersection between the Right controller direction and the data (this makes it easier to underst on which element the user is pointing at) 	<br />
-PointerRightU,V : texture positon of the intersection between the Left controller direction and the data (this makes it easier to underst on which element the user is pointing at) <br />
+PointerRightU,V : normalized texture positon of the intersection between the Left controller direction and the data (this makes it easier to underst on which element the user is pointing at) <br />
 Condition : integer value indicating the experimental condition  ( 0 "undefined", 1 "CoV", 2 "CoV+Speech", 3 "eye-cursor" ) <br />
 Visualization : integer value indicating the dataset  ( 0 "undefined", 1 "Movie Dataset", 2 "Gender bias in Movie Dataset", 3 "Car insurance risk Dataset" )<br />
 InsightRecording : binary valu indicating if the user is recording an insight or not  ( 0 "particpant not recording" , 1 "particpant recording" )<br />
 VisualizationHalf :  integer value indicating which half of the visualization is beeing displayed ( 0 "first" , 1 "second" )	<br />
-HeadGazeX,Y,Z : word position of the intersection between the head forward vector and the data<br /> HeadGazeU,V : texture positon of the intersection between the head forward vector and the data  (this makes it easier to underst on which element the user head is pointing at) 	<br />
+HeadGazeX,Y,Z : word position of the intersection between the head forward vector and the data<br /> HeadGazeU,V : normalized texture positon of the intersection between the head forward vector and the data  (this makes it easier to underst on which element the user head is pointing at) 	<br />
 HeadCone00_x to HeadCone19_x : U coordinate position of the 20 points of the projected CoV (for the CoV + Speech such coordinate are dynamic)<br />
 HeadCone00_y to HeadCone19_y : V coordinate position of the 20 points of the projected CoV (for the CoV + Speech such coordinate are dynamic)<br />
 transcription : this is the data extracted from the audio files with the whisper model (audio files not included due to anonimoization)	<br />